 The UK Obstetric Surveillance System (UKOSS) study, published on 11 May, found that outcomes for babies born mothers with COVID-19 were mostly good.

-Although almost one in five were born prematurely and were admitted to a neonatal unit, fewer than 20 babies were born very premature (less than 32 weeks gestation).
+Although almost one in five were born prematurely and were admitted to a neonatal unit, fewer than 20 babies were born very prematurely (less than 32 weeks gestation).

 One in 20 babies born had a positive test for COVID-19, but only half of these babies had tested positive immediately after birth, suggesting that transmission of infection from mother to baby (vertical transmission) is low.

-In its most recent guidance for pregnant women and their families, the RCOG says, ‘Emerging evidence suggests that transmission from a woman to her baby during pregnancy or birth (vertical transmission) is probable.
+In its most recent guidance for pregnant women and their families, the RCOG says, ‘Emerging evidence suggests that transmission from a woman to her baby during pregnancy or birth (vertical transmission) might be possible.

-‘It is important to emphasise that in all reported cases of newborn babies developing coronavirus very soon after birth, the baby was well,’ the report says.
+‘It is important to emphasise that in all reported cases of newborn babies developing coronavirus very soon after birth, the babies were well,’ the report says.

-Although this is a very new virus that we’re having to learn quickly about, at present there is no evidence to suggest that it increases the risk of miscarriage or that it causes problems with a baby’s development.
+Although this is a very new virus, there is currently no evidence to suggest it increases the risk of miscarriage or that it causes problems with a baby’s development.